Leela Corman

 Leela Corman is an American cartoonist and illustrator.
-Corman created the 2012 graphic novel Unterzakhn, which follows the lives of Jewish twin sisters growing up in the tenements of New York City's Lower East Side at the turn of the last century.
+Corman created the 2012 graphic novel Unterzakhn, which follows the lives of Jewish twin sisters growing up in the tenements of Manahttan's Lower East Side at the turn of the last century.
 Unterzakhn was published by Schocken Books and nominated for the Los Angeles Times Book Award, the Eisner Award, and Le Prix Artemisia.
 Portions of Unterzakhn were serialized in HEEB magazine and Lilith magazine.

 Early life and college years

 Corman was born in 1972 in Massachusetts.
 Her father's side of the family is Russian Jewish, while her mother's side is Jewish from Poland.
 Leela's grandmother taught her Yiddish, which became a common motif in her work.
 Corman's grandfather lost several family members in the Holocaust.
 Corman became interested in comics at the age of 13 and went on to study painting, printmaking, and illustration at the Massachusetts College of Art, She self-published three issues of the minicomic, Flimflam, while still in college, and won a 1999 Xeric Grant for the graphic novel Queen’s Day.